nathanziarek/nathanziarek.github.io/_posts/2015-09-25-ga-search-ip-revenue-attribution.md

 4. Jean Promotion Clicked
 5. Jeans Added to Cart ($150)

-Again using the last-interaction model, we'd see *Boot* get credit for $100 of the sale and *Jeans* with credit for $150.
+Again, using the last-interaction model, we'd see *Boot* get credit for $100 of the sale and *Jeans* with credit for $150.
 The glove promotion, while clicked, doesn't get any credit for the transaction.

 ## Summary